jarednm1/TacoBellAutomation/README.md

 I wrote this using Python 3.9.5, any backwards compatibility is uncharted territory.

 ## Selenium
-To install Selenium you need to type the following command.
+To install Selenium you need to type the following command on your respective command line/console.

 ### Mac/Linux:
 ```pip3 install selenium```